Themostbored/Border-cheat-obfuscated/README.md

 # Border-cheat-obfuscated
 This is the obfuscated version so the devs won't make an anti cheat you damn people.

-If you really want to use the easy on mobile use a loadstring.
+If you really want to use it easy on mobile use a loadstring.

 # Update ⚠
-Updated it to use more trusted service like moon sec v3.
-(I know smart people still can deobfuscate it but it's enough to annoy them or make them quit.)
+Nothing changed but now has a price like apple.

+# officially paid🚨
+It has now a whitelist don't be mad bru.

+# Devs
+Owner(only person)

+# reason
+I wanted to get rich quick so 😂